 Developed by Spartanburg County First Steps, Quality Counts is a community-based child care quality improvement strategy.
 It is designed to build and sustain high quality in early care and education programs using relationship-based technical assistance, mentoring, specialized training, and a director network.

 This map only shows programs funded by South Carolina First Steps.
 For more information about services available in your area, contact your local First Steps partnership.

 Opportunities for early childhood teachers, paraprofessionals, and program directors

 Quality Counts is based upon a Continuous Quality Improvement (CQI) loop, which begins with a participating child care center/program’s assessment using five quality standards.
 The total score is then translated into a star rating level (1-5 star scale).
 Technical assistance and support is targeted based on the center’s star rating and includes regular classroom visits, at least 8 hours of training, monthly directors network meetings, and grant funding for equipment and materials.

 Quality Counts aims to produce measurable improvements in the quality of child care provided to children 0-5.

 Early Care & EducationFirst Steps 4K

-First Steps 4K offers free four-year-old kindergarten to qualifying children in South Carolina.
-We partner with more than 250 private, nonprofit, and faith-based centers across the state, making it easy for families to find a high-quality program that meets their needs.
+First Steps 4K offers free, full-day four-year-old kindergarten to qualifying children in South Carolina.
+We partner with more than 250 licensed child care centers and private schools across the state, making it easy for families to find a high-quality program that meets their needs.